Update your front door, windows, siding and roofing to give your house an attention-grabbing makeover.

 Your front door and entryway define the look of your home and make a lasting impression on visitors and passersby alike.

-“It’s the centerpiece of a house in many cases, and one of the most cost-effective things you can do to increase your home’s value and curb appeal,” says Jim Eldredge, Jr., product manager at Sears.
+“It’s the centerpiece of a house in many cases, and one of the most cost-effective things you can do to increase your home’s value and curb appeal,” says Dave Lincon Director, Product Mgmt. & Bus.
+Development, Product Management at Sears.

 Here are some ideas for sprucing up your entry.